 In the age of Covid-19, many hypnotherapists and CBT therapists have moved to providing online sessions of CBT or counselling.
 It keeps clients and therapists safe, reduces parents’ stress having to find childcare, cuts down driving time, and generally creates a more relaxed atmosphere.
-An added bonus of CBT online therapy is the client’s ability to feel more relaxed in his or her living environment.
-Now there is indeed scientific evidence that CBT online therapy may be more effective than in-person therapy, specifically cognitive-behavioural therapy (CBT) for depression.
+An added bonus of a CBT therapist online is the client’s ability to feel more relaxed in his or her living environment.
+Now there is indeed scientific evidence that a CBT therapist online may be more effective than in-person therapy, specifically cognitive-behavioural therapy (CBT) for depression.
 I provide online sessions for hypnotherapy and CBT.

 CBT therapist online based in London